microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![Screenshot showing all of the settings above to select a custom domain to purchase.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/asd-selectdomain.png "Select a custom domain to purchase")

-11. Enter the required contact information and select **Next: Advanced**
+11. Enter the required contact information and select **Next: Advanced**.

 12. Ensure that **Enable privacy protection** is Enabled.
 Select **Review + create** then **Create**.